Bookmark with: What are these?

 Crisis - How to Save Money in France

 The world is in the middle of a financial crisis.
 Expats are not spared.
 While some are fortunate enough to remain in good circumstances, others face redundancies, reduced pension income because of the exchange rate, or even poverty.
-If you are well off, you probably have more interesting things to do than shave every possible cent off your expenses, but those who are less well off may find some hints on this page.
+Even those in favourable conditions may find a useful tip here and there.

 Don't hesitate to write to me if you have other ideas.